wildwinter/dink/README.md

 -> DONE
 ```

-See also [Comment Filtering](#comment-filtering) to find out how you can control which comment gets output where!
+See also [Comment and Tag Filtering](#comment-and-tag-filtering) to find out how you can control which comment gets output where!

 ### Character List